tarwn/lessthandot-hugo/blogs/content/posts/2013-07-16-data-visualization-book-review.md

   </p>

   <p style="text-align: justify">
     Chapter 5 demonstrates the principle of eloquence through simplicity, or in other words: keep it simple stupid.
-It talks about how to reduce the “noise” in a dashboard so that only the important aspects remain.
+It talks about how to reduce the "noise" in a dashboard so that only the important aspects remain.
 Chapter 6 gives an overview of available chart/display types and presents the bullet graph – invented by Stephen himself – which is a very efficient display medium.
 Chapter 7 talks about usability of your dashboards and chapter 8 brings it all together.
 In this final chapter Stephen gives a few examples of how to design a few command dashboards according to his vision.
 Here he also gives yet another few examples of very bad designed dashboards to illustrate his points.
   </p>

   <p style="text-align: justify">
     I absolutely recommend this book to anyone who considers reading about data visualization in general.
 Every self-respecting BI professional should have read this book.
-The only criticism I can come up with is that the book focuses a lot on “the bad”, or how not to do things.
+The only criticism I can come up with is that the book focuses a lot on "the bad", or how not to do things.
 Perhaps a little bit more focus on how to design properly would have been welcome.
 But overall, a very great book.
 In August 2013 <a href="http://www.perceptualedge.com/blog/?p=1656">a second edition of the book</a> should launch, and I definitely will keep my eye on that one.
   </p>

   <p style="text-align: justify">